edgexfoundry-holding/orra/demos/OH-EXF-Jakarta/README.md

 However, keep in mind that the `envsubst` is happening based on the environment of the `deploy-data` container, and not necessarily the container that is going to be consuming the files.

+### Model Data Container
+For now, we are using a `model-data` service which is similar to the `deploy-data` service except that it only contains models and pipelines as input to the `edge-video-analytics` service.